Platelet-Rich Plasma (PRP) Facials

-What is PRP treatment?
+What is PRP facial treatment?
+What is platelet-rich plasma facial rejuvenation?

 What is the PRP facial?